ox/Angstrom/README.md

 # Angstrom #
-An evented, fiber-based server for Ruby.
+An evented, actor-based server for Ruby.
 This project is heavily based on [Brubeck](http://brubeck.io).
 The goal was to make it really easy to make an evented server that acted quick and scaled infinitely.
 This is accomplished by using [Mongrel2](http://mongrel2.org), [ZeroMQ](http://zeromq.org) and [Rubinius](rubini.us).
 Rubinius has the actor gem included already so it makes it really convenient to just use rubinius.
 Also, the 2.0.0dev branch has super nice thread handling, allowing for true Ruby concurrency that MRI just can't offer with its GIL.

 ## Mongrel2 and ZeroMQ ##
 Although it seems like a strange direction to start writing servers in, eventually most companies end up in the realm of evented servers.
 This is because it offers nearly infinite scalability for free.